 It might seem selfish, but remember the recommendation on every flight you take: “put on your own mask before helping someone else put theirs on”.

 4. There’s always a way to do something you might not believe can be done.

-Ah, finally we get to the point where the second video comes into play.
+Finally we get to the point where the second video comes into play.
 Last summer I was having major problems keeping my glucose levels under control; I’m diabetic, in case you’re new here.
-I knew I had to do something to get it under control because it was damaging my eyes and probably other things I didn’t know about.
+I knew I had to do something to get it under control because it was damaging my eyes and my feet and probably other things I didn’t know about.

 I decided that walking was going to be the way I addressed this problem.
 Lo and behold, it worked.
 However, when I started I was out of town on a consulting gig down south.
 When that ended and I came home… it was cold!
 Even if we have a few days of warmth here and there in November, it’s starting to get really chilly at that point, and of course December through May… it’s cold and snowy in my area.